 Buyers of the residences will be able to utilise concierge, private transport and in-residence dining services.

 Other features of the property will include two rooftop restaurants, a pool and beachside restaurant, a speciality restaurant and a lobby lounge.
 There will also be fitness and spa facilities, private beach access and a beach club.

 “We are committed to playing a key role in realising the Government of Dubai’s vision by continuing to deliver unique, landmark projects that reinforce Dubai’s position as a world-class destination for living, business, leisure and tourism,” said Nakheel chairman Ali Rashid Lootah.

 The announcement comes 10 years after the opening of the first Raffles hotel in Dubai and comes a year after Accor closed its $2.9bn acquisition of Raffles, Fairmont and Swissôtel brand owner FRHI Hotels & resorts.

-The company plans to nearly double its Middle East footprint with an additional 25,000 rooms planned in the Middle East from a current footprint of 30,000 across 100 hotels.
+The company plans to nearly double its Middle East footprint with an additional 25,000 rooms in the pipeline on top of its current portfolio of 30,000 across 100 hotels.